Have your say

 - setting out guidelines for businesses and NSW Government agencies to acknowledge and address modern slavery risks.

-Agencies are working closely with the Australian Government to ensure the NSW and Commonwealth responses to modern slavery are consistent and complementary.
+The NSW Government is working closely with the Australian Government to ensure the NSW and Commonwealth responses to modern slavery are consistent and complementary.

 Interim Anti-Slavery Commissioner